opentable/octopress/source/_posts/2016-01-07-react-testing.markdown

 ##Approach 1 (Full DOM):

-I like to call this the “Full DOM” approach because you take a component and render it in it’s entirety including all of its children.
+I like to call this the “Full DOM” approach because you take a component and render it in its entirety including all of its children.
 The React syntax are transformed and any assertion you make will be against the rendered HTML elements.